 Three Bean - Arugula Salad with Grape Leaf – Mint Pesto

 My photo doesn't do this wonderful salad justice!
 We were experimenting at Committee, the restaurant in Boston where I am consulting chef, and this winter salad of three types of beans and a Greek-inspired Grape Leaf pesto is the delicious, healthy result!
+To find some of the artisinal Greek products you'll need to make this, visit my online shop here, where you'll discover a host of lovingly curated Greek ingredients.

 - 2 cups cooked Greek giant beans